kheller18/data-structures-algorithms/questions/SQL.md

       + `Many-to-Many`: In a many-to-many relationship, many rows in one table are linked to many rows in another table.
 To create this relationship, add a third table containing the same key column from each of

 10. Can you explain the logical architecture of MySQL?
-    + The top layer contains the services most network-based client/server tools or servers need such as connection handling, authentication, security, and so forth.
+    + `top layer`: contains the services most network-based client/server tools or servers need such as connection handling, authentication, security, and so forth.
-    + The second layer contains much of MySQL’s brains.
+    + `second layer`: contains much of MySQL’s brains.
 This has the code for query parsing, analysis, optimization, caching, and all the built-in functions.
-    + The third layer contains the storage engines that are responsible for storing and retrieving the data stored in MySQL.
+    + `third layer`: contains the storage engines that are responsible for storing and retrieving the data stored in MySQL.
     ![logical architecture](../images/sql/logical_architecture.png)

 11. What is Scaling in MySQL?